 Our senior management team continued to oversee excellent care and services for our aged care residents, provided by dedicated care and ancillary staff and acknowledging the recommendations of the Royal Commission into Aged Care.
-Kellock Lodge were expecting a routine unannounced site visit from the Aged Care Quality and Safety Commission but this was deferred due to Covid delays.
+A somewhat deferred, due to Covid, Aged Care Accreditation Survey occurred in May 2021.
+We have been advised that we will receive Accreditation from the Aged Care Quality and Safety Commission for a further three years in September 2022.